urbanware-org/vicecity/README.md

 Currently available for various editors and in two different flavors.

-The *Vim* scheme comes with transparent background, as you can see on the image on the right.
+The *Vim* scheme comes with transparent background, as you can see on the preview image on the right.
 However, transparency does **not** work in *GVim*.

 Click the image to see it in unscaled full size.